-5. Conclusions
+5 Conclusions

 Improving file system performance is important for a wide variety of systems, from general purpose systems to more specialized high-performance systems.
-Many high-performance systems, for example, rely on off-the-shelf file systems to store final and partial results, and to resume failed computation.
+Many highperformance systems, for example, rely on off-the-shelf file systems to store final and partial results, and to resume failed computation.

-In this paper we have introduced a new version of DualFS which proves, for the first time, that a new journaling file-system design based on data and meta-data separation, and special meta-data management, is not only possible but also desirable.
+In this paper we have introduced a new version of DualFS which proves, for the first time, that a new journaling filesystem design based on data and meta-data separation, and special meta-data management, is not only possible but also desirable.

-Through an extensive set of micro- and macrobench-marks, we have evaluated six different journaling and non-journaling file systems (Ext2, Ext3, XFS, JFS, ReiserFS, and DualFS), and the experimental results obtained not only have shown that DualFS has the lowest I/O time in general, but also that it can significantly boost the overall file system performance for many workloads.
+Through an extensive set of micro- and macrobenchmarks, we have evaluated six different journaling and nonjournaling file systems (Ext2, Ext3, XFS, JFS, ReiserFS, and DualFS), and the experimental results obtained not only have shown that DualFS has the lowest I/O time in general, but also that it can significantly boost the overall file system performance for many workloads (up to 98%).